James Longstreet: Antietam

 After the Confederate success at Second Manassas, Lee, holding the strategic initiative, decided to take the war to Maryland to relieve Virginia and hopefully induce foreign nations to come to the Confederates' aid.
 Longstreet supported the plan.
 "The situation called for action", he later said, "and there was but one opening – across the Potomac."
 His men crossed into Maryland on September 6 and arrived in Frederick the following day, beginning the Maryland campaign.
-At the Battle of Antietam (Sharpsburg) on September 17, rather than commit his forces all at once, McClellan instead made a series of partial attacks on Confederate troops at different times and places throughout the day while holding many of his troops, including the entire V Corps, in reserve.
+At the Battle of Antietam (Sharpsburg) on September 17, rather than commit his forces all at once, McClellan made a series of partial attacks on Confederate troops at different places throughout the day while holding many of his troops, including the entire V Corps, in reserve.
 At dawn, Hood's division on the Confederate left was driven back by an assault from Hooker's and Joseph K. Mansfield's corps until reinforced by men from Jackson's command.
 More troops from both sides soon poured into the fighting, which raged for three hours.
 At the center of the field, D.H.
-Hill's division defended a 600-yard (548.6 meters) position dominated by a sunken road created by years of farmers' wagons being wheeled over a path.
+Hill's division defended a 600-yard (548.6 meters) position dominated by a sunken wagon path.
 The position was naturally strong, made more so by the piling of planks from a wooden fence at the top of the ditch, and Hill's men firmly repulsed two successive charges from the Union divisions of William H. French and Richardson.
 Hill suffered significant casualties, and Longstreet sent R.H.
 Anderson's division, which consisted of 3,500 men, to reinforce him.
 Anderson was wounded and replaced by Pryor.
 At Pryor's request, Longstreet sent artillery support in response to Union cannon being fired at Confederates in the road from across Antietam Creek.
 He also ordered a flanking movement by about 900 soldiers in several regiments led by Colonel John Rogers Cooke.
 Union troops arrested Cooke's advance.
 An intense fight followed, and Cooke withdrew after his ammunition was expended.
 A mistaken order allowed Union troops to breach the Confederate position at the sunken road, but Confederate lines were stabilized.